Living in Krabi: key legal considerations for foreign residents in Thailand

 Visa requirements when living in Krabi

-For living in Krabi and for foreign nationals wishing to reside long-term in Thailand, the appropriate visa must be obtained, as regulated by the Immigration Act B.E.
-2522 (1979), which sets out the categories of visas, the conditions for their issuance, and the obligations of foreign residents in Thailand.
-The most common visa options for long-term stay are as follows:
+For living in Krabi and for foreign nationals wishing to reside long-term in Thailand, the appropriate visa must be obtained.
+The Immigration Act B.E.
+2522 (1979) regulates this process.
+It sets out the categories of visas, the conditions for their issuance, and the obligations of foreign residents in Thailand.

 Long-Term Resident (LTR) Visa

-1. Wealthy Retirees: Applicants must be at least 50 years old and demonstrate USD 80,000 per year in passive income.
+Wealthy Retirees: Applicants must be at least 50 years old and demonstrate USD 80,000 per year in passive income.
 Alternatively, they can show an investment of at least USD 250,000 in Thai assets, such as government bonds, real estate, or business ventures.

 Non-Immigrant O Visa

-To qualify for the extension and transformation into an O-A visa, applicants must demonstrate financial self-sufficiency.
-This can be shown through a monthly income of at least THB 65,000 or a bank balance of THB 800,000, which must be maintained for at least two months before applying.
-These requirements are specified in Section 18 of the Immigration Act and reinforced by Section 19 of the Civil and Commercial Code, which governs the financial thresholds for foreigners wishing to reside in Thailand long-term.
+To qualify for the extension and conversion into an O-A visa, applicants must demonstrate financial self-sufficiency.
+They can prove this through a monthly income of at least THB 65,000 or a bank balance of THB 800,000.
+The bank balance must be maintained for at least two months before applying.

 Non-Immigrant O-X Visa

 The O-X visa has stricter financial requirements than the O-A visa.
 Applicants must demonstrate THB 3 million in a Thai bank account or a combination of THB 1.8 million in a Thai bank and verified annual income.
-The O-X visa also requires proof of health insurance covering at least THB 40,000 for outpatient care and THB 400,000 for inpatient care.
+The O-X visa also requires proof of health insurance, covering at least THB 40,000 for outpatient care and THB 400,000 for inpatient care.

 Non-Immigrant B Visa (Work or Business)